Decision-Making Delegation in Banks

 67 Pages Posted: 23 Apr 2018 Last revised: 10 Oct 2022

 Using natural disasters as shocks to local economies, we document that a bank branch’s ability to set deposit rates locally has real effects.
 Following disasters, branches that set rates locally increase deposit rates more and experience higher deposit volumes in affected counties.
 Consistent with imperfect insurance from internal capital markets, banks with more branches setting rates locally relatively expand mortgage lending in affected counties.
-House prices recover faster and consumer bankruptcy filings are reduced in local areas where more branches set rates locally.
+House prices recover faster in local areas where more branches set rates locally.

 Keywords: banks, organizational structure, branch banking